Geron Corporation (GERN) Shares Up Despite Recent Market Volatility

-Geron Corporation (NASDAQ: GERN)’s stock price has increased by 2.76 compared to its previous closing price of 2.17.
-Nevertheless, the company has seen a loss of -3.04% in its stock price over the last five trading days.
-The Wall Street Journal reported on 06/18/21 that Adobe, Smith & Wesson, Orphazyme: What to Watch When the Stock Market Opens Today
+Geron Corporation (NASDAQ: GERN)’s stock price has increased by 1.40 compared to its previous closing price of 2.14.
+Despite this, the company has seen a fall of -6.87% in its stock price over the last five trading days.

 Is It Worth Investing in Geron Corporation (NASDAQ: GERN) Right Now?